liatrio/openo11y.dev/docs/human-systems/observing-human-systems.md

 ## RFC 2119

-Open O11y has very strong opinions on how to observe human systems ethically.
+OpenO11y has very strong opinions on how to observe human systems ethically.
 While acknowledging it is social advice, this guidance is considered a specification.
 Thus, we use certain keywords in accordance with [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).